kdoore/CS2335-Gitbook/fall_16_-_projects_and_assignments.md

 October 26
   * [Animation - MiniGame](https://utdallas.box.com/s/yjedpwswflpo35apqpl7yj11eggxl1br)

-October 31 - Dialog Package
+October 31 - Dialog Package  - Dialog Panel Prefab and Conversation Scriptable Object.
+Can be added to a Panel in any scene - use public Conversation field to match correct conversation for the scene.
+Add a DialogOpenButton to toggle visibility.
+Utility class has static method that populates the conversation UI fields each time nextButton is clicked.
   * [Dialog Package - Import as a custom package Asset](https://utdallas.box.com/v/dialogPackage)